 - Does the state have full reciprocity by statute for out-of-state teachers?

-- Does the state require out-of-state teachers with experience provide evidence of effectiveness?
+- Does the state require out-of-state teachers to take additional coursework?

 - Does the state provide special reciprocity for out-of-state teachers with advanced credentials?